Certification Program

 Domain 3 — Oculomotor Assessment

-Chiropractic integration: Bedside oculomotor exam is the single highest-yield, equipment-light tool available to the DC for localizing brainstem, cerebellar, and cortical dysfunction in primary-care chiropractic settings.
+Chiropractic integration: Bedside oculomotor exam is the single highest-yield tool available to the DC.

 • Smooth pursuit, saccade, and antisaccade testing